 Planning a Dubai holiday?
 If so, some shopping will almost certainly be on your itinerary.
 From massive malls and trendy districts to traditional souks and everything in between, Dubai delivers.

-It has malls with movie theatres, malls with aquariums, malls with indoor ski slopes, outdoor souks with hidden shops, pop-up markets with changing brands, box parks with local designers, outlet malls and outdoor malls.
+It has malls with movie theatres, malls with aquaria, malls with indoor ski slopes, outdoor souks with hidden shops, pop-up markets with changing brands, box parks with local designers, outlet malls, and outdoor malls.